Help with Debt

-A bailiff is someone who has the legal power to recover debts on behalf of creditors.
+A bailiff is someone who has the legal power to collect money that you owe on behalf of a company.

-They can do this by asking you to pay what you owe or by seizing some of your assets to sell, in order to pay off your debts.
-They can be instructed by courts or appointed by a private firm.
-Creditors normally turn to bailiffs when they’ve tried all other recovery options.
+They can do this by asking you to pay what you owe, or by taking some of your belongings to sell in order to pay off your debts.
+They can be sent by the court, or by a private organisation, but are normally only sent once a company has tried all other recovery options.